quark-mcu/qm-bootloader/README.rst

 Firmware Management
 -------------------

-ENABLE_FIRMWARE_MANAGER is used to enable firmware management inside of the bootloader.
+ENABLE_FIRMWARE_MANAGER is used to control the firmware management feature of the bootloader.

 To disable firmware manager:

 ``make ENABLE_FIRMWARE_MANAGER=none``

-To enable firmware manager over uart:
+To enable firmware manager over UART:

 ``make ENABLE_FIRMWARE_MANAGER=uart``

-To enable firmware manager over usb:
+To enable firmware manager over USB:

 ``make ENABLE_FIRMWARE_MANAGER=2nd-stage``

-In order to use the firmware manager over usb a 2nd-stage bootloader must be flashed, more information about this can be found in `Authenticated Firmware Upgrade`_.
+In order to use the firmware manager over USB a 2nd-stage bootloader must also be flashed (see `Firmware Manager User Guide`_ for more information).

-By default, firmware management mode is enabled over uart.
+By default, firmware management mode is enabled over UART.

-More info on building and flashing an application using the firmware management mode can be found in the `Firmware Manager User Guide`_.
+More information on building and flashing an application using the firmware management mode can be found in the `Firmware Manager User Guide`_.

 Authenticated Firmware Management
 ---------------------------------

-When firmware management is enabled ENABLE_FIRMWARE_MANAGEMENT_AUTH can be used to enable authentication in the firmware manager.
+When firmware management is enabled ENABLE_FIRMWARE_MANAGEMENT_AUTH can be used to enable/disable authentication in the firmware manager.

 To enable authentication: